Ultimate Guide: Crowdfunding for Nonprofits Made Easy

 6. Try peer-to-peer fundraising

 Peer-to-peer fundraising is a form of crowdfunding.
 However, it is your donors who create peer-to-peer fundraising groups that donate to your organization time and again.
-Also known as social fundraising, it is driven primarily by donors and supporters of an organization.
+Also well known as social fundraising, it is driven primarily by donors and supporters of an organization.

 As a nonprofit organization, you could also crowdfund through peer-to-peer fundraising.
 Here’s how: